iNZightVIT/Lite/README.md

 To do:
 ------
+- [General] Plots in the "Visualize" module seem to have an ugly border around them for certain browsers - fix.
 - [General] Fix the "Datatables" bug
-- [General] Fix the sticky footer.
+- [General] Fix the footer/panel overlap bug.
 - [Time Series] Change the way plots are drawn to how it was done in "Visualize".
 - [Time Series] "Provide Time Information" needs to be linked to server.R
 - [Time Series] Check if it can handle datasets with the "DATE" columns in column 2+.
 - [Time Series] Make the "TS" panel conditional on the type of dataset loaded.
+- [Quick Explore] Merge into 1 tab.
 - [Visualize] Add inferential markups.
 - [Visualize] Re-design the "Customize Plot" panel.
-- [Quick Explore] Merge into 1 tab.
 - [Advanced] Nest QE and TS under "Advanced".
 - [Help] Add a "Help" tab for reporting bugs and documentation